-VIDEO: Armed bandits stage brazen San Jose Bakery robbery - NewsBreak
+VIDEO: Armed bandits stage brazen San Jose bakery robbery - NewsBreak

 They remain at large.
 There were no injuries among the employees.

-"They took an undisclosed amount of cash," told KPIX in an email.
-"This is an on-going investigation."
+"They took an undisclosed amount of cash," police told KPIX in an email.
+"This is an ongoing investigation."

 On the video, the suspects were all wearing masks, one was wearing a distinctive knit cap -- white with a red pompon on top.